 - Without getting out of the Atlantic Avenue station, follow the signs from the subway to the LIRR.
 (It's much easier than at Penn Station.)

 - The train ride lasts about 15 minutes.
-Exit at Jamaica but don't leave the station.
+Exit at Jamaica, but don't leave the station.
 Look for signs for the AirTrain, which is in the same station.
-It's a pleasant station, well lit and with good signage.
+It's a pleasant station, well lit, and has good signage.

-- Buy a ticket for the Airtrain, and get on board.
-Use your MetroCard to get a $5 ticket (kids under 5 are free).
-These trains also run every ten minutes or so, and the train ride to JFK takes about ten or fifteen minutes.
+- Buy a ticket for the AirTrain, and get on board.
+Use your MetroCard to get a $5 ticket (kids under the age of 5 are free).
+These trains also run every 10 minutes or so, and the train ride to JFK takes about 10 or 15 minutes.

-The total trip will take about a half hour from the Atlantic Avenue terminal, and cost under $15.
+The total trip will take about a half hour from the Atlantic Avenue terminal, and cost less than $15.